What if you could go anywhere, do anything, and spend your time and your money any way you wanted?

 How We Got Started On Our Overseas Adventure

-Lief and I have been living outside the States for more than 20 years.
+Lief and I have been living outside the States for 25 years.

 We met in Ireland more than two decades ago, where we both were scouting for new business ventures.
 I was intending a move from Baltimore, Maryland, to the Emerald Isle, with the business I was running at the time and my 8-year-old daughter.